UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

 2. Realize the changes on this branch.

-3. Create a pull request from the hotfix branch to the main branch.
+3. Push the branch and open a **Merge Request** into `main`.
 It is reviewed by maintainers.

-4. Delete the hotfix branch afterwards.

-**Cleanup**

-If an issue is closed, the code has to cleaned up and merged into `dev`

 ::

-    git checkout dev
-    git merge feat-FNUM-FNAME
-    git push                                 # check if merge was successful git branch -d feat-FNUM-FNAME            # delete branch locally git push origin --delete feat-FNUM-FNAME # delete branch remotely
+    git push -u origin hotfix-INUM
+    # then open a Merge Request targeting 'main'

+4. After the MR is merged, delete the branch via the platform option (“Delete source branch on merge”).